TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 the end or in worst case the software hasn't solved his problems at all.

-If you develop software for a customer, you must first understand his problems, so you can offer your customer a tailored solution.
+If you develop software for a customer, you must first understand their problems, so you can offer your customer a tailored solution.
 This problem area is called the application domain within the terms of domain-driven design.
-By knowing the application domain of the customer, understanding his problems and having them clearly in mind, you are in a position to adequately implement this domain in software.
+By knowing the application domain of the customer, understanding their problems and having them clearly in mind, you are in a position to adequately implement this domain in software.
 Extbase supports you in supplying you with the required technical infrastructure.